CtrlK

 Actionability

-Provides executable Go code examples for preallocation, generic sets, arrays, and slices.Grow.
-The best practices are specific and prescriptive (e.g., exact growth formula, specific package functions).
-The common mistakes table gives concrete fixes.
+Provides executable Go code examples for preallocation, generic sets, arrays as map keys, and slices.Grow.
+The best practices summary gives concrete, specific guidance (e.g., exact growth formula, specific package functions).
+The common mistakes table pairs each mistake with a concrete fix.

 3 / 3